cablespaghetti/radio-k8s/README.md

 # Radio K8S
 Run an Internet radio station on Kubernetes using Spotify, [Mopidy/Iris](https://github.com/jaedb/Iris) and [Icecast](https://icecast.org/).

-At work we missed our office Sonos setup so I recreated the experience using a Raspberry Pi (and Raspbian), [Mopidy/Iris](https://github.com/jaedb/Iris) and [Icecast](https://icecast.org/).
-This repository is my work to recreate that on Kubernetes...because everything is better with more Kubernetes.
+When we all moved to working from home, we missed our office Sonos system, which allowed anyone to inflict their music taste on the whole office.
+Initially I recreated the experience using a Raspberry Pi (and Raspbian), [Mopidy/Iris](https://github.com/jaedb/Iris) and [Icecast](https://icecast.org/).
+However this was fiddly to set up and maintain.
+This repository is my work to recreate this on Kubernetes, so anyone can set something similar up for their friends on colleagues.

-This is a work in progress at the moment but the basics work.
+**This is a work in progress (see to-do list below), and is never going to be "production grade"**

 ## To-Do
 - Password protection